wkhere/stackless/Doc/library/io.rst

       Flush and close this stream.
 This method has no effect if the file is already closed.
-Once the file is closed, any operation on the file (e.g. reading or writing) will raise an :exc:`IOError`.
-The internal file descriptor isn't closed if *closefd* was False.
+Once the file is closed, any operation on the file (e.g. reading or writing) will raise a :exc:`ValueError`.

+      As a convenience, it is allowed to call this method more than once;
+      only the first call, however, will have an effect.

    .. attribute:: closed